 Spread your cardboard out over your future bed, making sure there are no gaps.
-It’s best practice here to overlay edges to prevent weeds finding the gaps and growing through.
+It’s best practice here to overlay edges to prevent weeds from finding the gaps and growing through.

-Once all your cardboard is laid, water it heavily to both help it stay in place, and to begin the process of allowing it to break down.
+Once all your cardboard is laid, water it heavily to both help it stays in place, and to begin the process of allowing it to break down.
 I’d also secure the edges with stones/stakes/whatever else you have at hand just to keep everything secure and in place.

-Obviously if you’re creating a raised bed, then put your frame on top of the cardboard.
+Obviously, if you’re creating a raised bed, then put your frame on top of the cardboard.

 - Compost It!